Michaël Borremans

 Michaël Borremans (born 1963) is a Belgian painter and filmmaker who lives and works in Ghent.
-His painting technique draws on 18th-century art as well as the works of Édouard Manet and Degas.
+His painting technique draws on 18th-century art, as well as the works of Édouard Manet and Degas.
 The artist also cites the Spanish court painter Diego Velázquez as an important influence.
 In recent years, he has been using photographs he has made himself or made-to-order sculptures as the basis for his paintings.
-Borremans figured peripherally in a 2022 Balenciaga campaign that was accused of promoting child abuse; following this, his painting series Fire from the Sun (2018) attracted criticism on Twitter for containing disturbing images of children.

-Biography
+Early life and education

 Borremans studied at the Sint-Lucas Hogeschool voor Wetenschap en Kunst (College of Arts and Sciences St. Lucas) in Ghent, receiving his M.F.A. in 1996.

+Career

 Originally trained as a photographer, he turned his attention to drawing and painting in the mid-nineties.
 He uses old photographs of people and landscapes as inspiration for his work.

 Until his break-through, he was a teacher at the Stedelijk Secundair Kunstinstituut Gent (Secondary Municipal Art Institute of Ghent).
 Another painter Jan Van Imschoot had seen and bought many pieces of his work when it was exhibited in his local pub in Kalken.
 He put him in touch with Jan Hoet, the founder of the S.M.A.K.
 (Stedelijk Museum voor Actuele Kunst) (City Museum for Contemporary Art) in Ghent, Belgium.
 This led to an introduction to Frank Demaegd, owner of Zeno X Gallery in Antwerp, where he had his first major exhibition.

 In November 2022, Borremans' book As Sweet as It Gets (2014) was featured in the background of an advertising image from the fashion brand Balenciaga.
 The image was part of a campaign that drew heavy criticism for material in other images alluding to the sexualisation of children.
 The inclusion of Borremans' book led to many people on Twitter creating connections between the campaign and Borremans' works, and criticising his paintings, such as the series Fire from the Sun (2018), which show blood-covered toddlers playing in fire and what appear to be human limbs.